Monthly Newsletter – August 2021

 Robotics in Education

-I’ve always thought that Audio-Animatronics serve as a great example of the STEM fields intersecting with and breathing life into art.
+I’ve always thought that Audio-animatronics serve as a great example of the STEM fields intersecting with and breathing life into art.
 And in that sense, they also serve as a great way to get kids interested in STEM from an early age.
 After all, what kid wouldn’t want to become a Disney Imagineer, bringing characters and stories to life in 3D space with the power of ever-advancing robotics technology?

 Robotics in Science and Industry

 In the modern age, robots aren’t just tools for entertainment and education.
-Robots have revolutionized, and have even created, entire fields of science and industry.
-Today we use robots to explore places like the deep oceans, space, the Moon, and other planets in our solar system.
+Robots have revolutionized and have even created entire fields of science and industry.
+Today, we use robots to explore places like the deep oceans, space, the Moon, and other planets in our solar system.
 (Check out this awesome video of the Mars rover Perseverance making its touchdown on the Red Planet!)
-In a number of medical fields, robotics technology is giving rise to new methods of surgery and is bringing newfound independence to individuals with physical disabilities.
+In a number of medical fields, robotics technology is enabling new surgical methods and bringing newfound independence to individuals with physical disabilities.
 Many industries today rely on the endurance and precision of robots to create the products that we use every day.
-Robots are here to stay.
-What started as mere curiosities and proofs of concept have evolved into tools which have reshaped the world around us.

 – Dr. Jake Roark